ovh/symmecrypt/README.md

 If you do not want to rely on the confidentiality of your configuration to protect your encryption keys, you can *seal* them.

-*symmecrypt/seal* provides encryption through a symmetrical key which is split in several shards (shamir algorithm).
+*symmecrypt/seal* provides encryption through a symmetric key which is split in several shards (shamir algorithm).
 The number of existing shards and the minimum threshold needed to unlock the seal can be configured when first generating it.

 *symmecrypt/keyloader* uses *symmecrypt/seal* to generate and load encryption keys which are themselves encrypted.
 This is controlled via the *sealed* boolean property in a key configuration.